justyntemme/addContext/README.md

 ## What is this?

 This is a Go program that adds context to questions for the GPT-3 API via GitHub repositories.
-It allows a teacher to evaluate student code and ask any questions about it.

 ## How does it work?